 4.1.
-Data Collection

-4.1.1.
-Primary data
+Data Collection 4.1.1.
+Primary Data

 This study involved the systematic collection of primary data on roundabout geometry, traffic volumes, pedestrian movements, and vehicle speeds to support a comprehensive operational and safety analysis.
 Geometric data were obtained through detailed field surveys, measuring key parameters such as the number of lanes, entry and exit lane widths, and the diameter of the central island.
 To capture traffic and pedestrian flow, video-based data collection method was conducted over three consecutive working days.
-Cameras were strategically placed to record continuous traffic and pedestrian volume.
-The recorded footage was then analyzed to classify and quantify vehicle and pedestrian movements accurately.
+Cameras were strategically placed to record continuous traffic and pedestrian movements accurately.
 Vehicle speed data were collected using a radar gun, with a sample of 50 vehicles per category, including two-wheelers, three-wheelers, four-wheelers light, and four-wheeler heavy vehicles.
 This sample size aligns with the standard error threshold recommended by Mathew, ensuring statistical reliability (Mathew 2019).
 Speed measurements were conducted during peak traffic hours to reflect prevailing traffic conditions.
 These empirical data were instrumental in calibrating and validating the VISSIM microscopic traffic simulation model (Shrestha 2022).

 4.1.2.
-Secondary data
+Secondary Data